guneyozsan/burst-corrupted-plot-detector/README.md

 Scans Burst mining logs and helps detecting corrupted plot files so that problematic plot files can be re-plotted.
 It looks for deadlines conflicting with server and report related stats.

+Conflicts found does not necessarily mean that the plot file is corrupt.
+Consider re-plotting if a consistent pattern is noticeable and different from other plot files.

 Currently only Blago Miner logs are supported.

 Written in C++ to support PC, Mac and Linux.
 Tested only on Windows.
 Any testers are appreciated.